Table of Contents

 Once the root cause of a defect has been identified, it can be resolved and closed in the defect tracking system.
 It’s important to ensure that the resolution is thoroughly tested to ensure that it addresses the root cause of the issue.
 Additionally, it’s important to document the resolution and ensure that it’s communicated to all relevant stakeholders.

-Common Challenges in Defect Triage
+Common Challenges in Defect Triage Process

-Best Practices for Defect Triage
+Best Practices for Defect Management Lifecycle

 - Prioritize Defects: Prioritize defects based on their impact on the system or the user and allocate resources accordingly.